The 5 Best Mattresses of 2026

 1. Best Mattress

 The best mattress we've tested for a variety of sleeping positions and weight ranges is the Casper Snow.
-This medium hybrid mattress has a support layer of pocket coils and memory foam comfort layers.
-This gives it a highly contouring, enveloping feel that helps with pressure relief.
-It offers just decent body conformity for lighter sleepers, but provides excellent performance in this regard for average-weight and heavier sleepers.
+This Medium hybrid mattress's highly contouring, soft memory foam comfort layers give it an enveloping feel that helps it offer strong pressure relief for most people.
 At the same time, it delivers very good support for heavier sleepers and is even more supportive for lighter sleepers.
 This makes it a decent choice regardless of your weight or sleeping position, though heavier side sleepers and lighter back and stomach sleepers will be most comfortable.

 This mattress stands out for its excellent cooling performance.
 While memory foam tends to retain heat, it compensates with specialized cooling features, including aluminum-graphite strips, making it a good choice for hot sleepers.
 It's also ideal for partnered sleepers, as its excellent motion isolation means you won't be disturbed by every little move your partner makes.
 That said, the contouring memory foam comfort layers can make it hard to move around.
 Unfortunately, it's not very durable, either.
-The foam in the mattress is lower-density, lower-quality foam prone to forming permanent indentations sooner than higher-quality foam.
+The foam in the mattress is lower-density, lower-quality foam, which may lead to it forming permanent indentations sooner.
 If ease of movement or durability are priorities for you, you might prefer the Helix Midnight Luxe 2025, which performs better in both of these areas.

 2. Best Upper Mid-Range Mattress